LegitCodeRed/TheRedSquareHatesToBeOnline/README.md

 # TheRedSquareHatesToBeOnline
-You are a red square, called Redsquare and you hate your life (womans fault obviously) Therefor you try to escape from a planet called online.
+You are a red square, called Redsquare and you hate your life (womans fault obviously).
+Therefor you try to escape from a planet called online.
 You have to climb to a new world.
 But you your brother green square hates you and enjoys seeing you get recjected from woman.